The American Legion Post 175

 The American Legion U.S. Constitutional Speech Contest in Hanover County

-The first competition for the 2022 American Legion Oratorical program will take place on Saturday, January 8th, 2022.
-The American Legion Post 175 in Mechanicsville is the ‘host’ for HIgh Schools and students located east of Interstate 95 (I-95) within Hanover County.
+The American Legion Post 175 in Mechanicsville is the ‘host’ for High Schools and students located east of Interstate 95 (I-95) within Hanover County.
 The American Legion Post 90 in Beaverdam is the ‘host’ for High Schools and students located west of Interstate 95 (I-95) within Hanover County.

 There are hundreds of dollars in scholarships available to students who are in 9th through 12th grades who wish to participate.
 Each student must prepare 5 distinct speeches.
 The contest includes one 8 to 10 minute speech on any topic of the students choosing, as long as it pertains to the U.S. Constitution and our responsibility as citizens to uphold our role within our republic.